The 6 Parenting Principles That Will Transform Your Parenting Journey

 • Power is shared appropriately, with parents providing guidance and children gaining responsibility over time.

 Your grounded authority is a vital part of creating consistent, healthy parameters that foster trust and security.
+You are the parent, and you’re in charge—and that’s a good thing.

 2. Happy is Not the Goal

 • “Don’t be sad!
 What’s wrong?
-Let’s fix this!”
+Let’s fix this!
+Here, try this!”

 3. It’s Not a Crisis

-Children are naturally impulsive, intense, and emotional, which can create a sense of urgency for parents.
+This intensity creates a false sense of urgency for parents.
 But here’s the thing: most of the time, it’s not actually a crisis.

 4. Look Inward